 We can see that over the course of three application cycles, applicant awareness of resources has grown 20%, suggesting that these campaigns have been successful.

-One resource in particular that we tend to highlight is the Application Handbook which was created to serve as the step-by-step companion to the application.
+One resource in particular that we tend to highlight is the Application Guide which was created to serve as the step-by-step companion to the application.

 How has the use of this resource changed over the course of the three application